Skip to content

 Customer Service at all Levels – The expectation is clear and the training is provided so that all staff are positioned to serve our community in a helpful, pleasant, and respectful manner.

 Continuous Professional Growth – Teacher retention is high because the district values and invests in them.
-In addition to year-round professional development, a Summer Curriculum Institute is designed to introduce new materials or new skills ahead of the coming school year.
+In addition to year-round professional development, summer professional learning opportunities are designed to introduce new materials or new skills ahead of the coming school year.

 Building Administrative Capacity – P-H-M has a culture of honoring growth and recognizing excellence.
 Through mentoring, support, and structured administrative experiences, a number of good teachers have become great principals and administrators within the district.